Mon – Sun: 24/7 Plumbing

 Calculating The First-Hour Rating

 While checking the FHR, you must see if it matches the number of litres of heated water the family needs.
-To calculate the amount of hot water needed around the house, we created a list that should include all the activities.
+To calculate the amount of hot water required around the house, we created a list that should include all the activities.

 • Shampooing per family member: 22.71 litres